'It was marvellous. We are thrilled to have been a part of it'

 As Coordinator, I recruit, visit and record interviews with older volunteers.
 We then edit these into digital stories with old and new photographs, sharing them here.

 In the later stages of dementia, listening to speech can be difficult, so I also work with local farmers to record environmental sound maps as a narrative for identity and place.
+We have just started welcoming new sound map volunteers who send sound recordings for our Environmental Sound Map.
+You can find out more on the Sound Map Page.

 How are we funded?